About Sir Arthur Conan Doyle

 About John Rayburn

-John Rayburn is a veteran broadcaster.
-He served as a news/sports anchor and show host, and his TV newscast achieved the largest Share of Audience figures of any major-market TV newscast in the nation.
-John is a member of a Broadcast Pioneers Hall of Fame.
+John Rayburn (1927–2024) was a veteran of over sixty years in broadcasting.
+He served as a news/sports anchor and show host, and his TV newscast achieved the largest share of audience figures of any major-market TV newscast in the nation.
+John was a member of the Broadcast Pioneers Hall of Fame.
+He was well suited to bring fascinating stories to life concerning the people, places, and things that combine to present lively observations of our day-to-day lives.